 Yes.
 Wherever you see the OAS logo your username and password are accepted.

-Yes, all Miedema Auctioneering websites feature the option for the user to ‘pre-bid’ on the item.
+Yes, all online Miedema Companies websites feature the option for the user to ‘pre-bid’ on the item.
 A pre-bid is a specified dollar amount that is initiated before the auction goes live.
 This allows you to establish a maximum that you’re willing to pay for the item.
 During the actual auction, your name will be displayed as the high bidder as long as your pre-bid remains the highest bid.* Posted closing times and displays of Auction Co.’s current time are approximate.
 Auction Co. reserves the right to close early or extend auctions at any time at its discretion.
-It is strongly recommended that bids be placed early to avoid losing out due to an ill-timed, last minute bid.
+It is strongly recommended that bids be placed early to avoid losing out.
 All times are based on the Time Zone as specified on the auction.

 Dynamic bidding – The dynamic bid on this website is a feature that does NOT allow an item to sell at the end of the auction until there is 10 minutes of bidding inactivity.
 Example: An item is bid on at 7:50pm.
 An auction is scheduled to close at 8:00pm.
 When this bid is placed the ending time will automatically extend to 8:10pm.
 When another bid is placed at 8:01 the auction will extend to 8:20pm.
 This will give the bidder 19 minutes to place another bid.
 If no bids are placed this auction will conclude at 8:20pm.
 The key to your dynamic bidding feature is that the auction extends from the preset closing time in 10 minute intervals, NOT 10 minutes from when you placed your bid.

-Now you are ready to bid on any and all of our construction equipment auctions at your own convenience.
+Now you are ready to bid on any and all of our online auctions at your own convenience.
 Happy bidding!

 *Assuming that there are no higher pre-bids placed by other users before the auction begins.